Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

-**Gff files of the genome annotations:** This file can be used for removing false positive.
+**Gff files of the genome annotations containing CDSs, tRNAs, rRNAs, etc:** This file can be used for removing false positive.

 - **Arguments**